radish-es/casebook-property/content/casebook/title/canada-trust.md

 ---
-class: case
+type: case
 title: Canada Trust Co v Ontario (Human Rights Commission)
 short: Canada Trust
 reporter: '1990 CanLII 6849 (ON CA), [1990] 74 OR (2d) 481 (CA)'
 year: 1990
-facts: The trustee administered a racist scholarship with restrictions predicated on the supremacy of a white, Christian, British Empire.
-The Ontario Human Rights Commission filed an official complaint against the trust.
+facts: The trustee administered a scholarship with racist eligibility provisions.
+The Ontario Human Rights Commission sought to have these provisions struck down.
 issue: Whether the terms of the scholarship trust are contrary to public policy.
 held: The terms of the trust are contrary to public policy on discrimination.
 The offending terms are struck down.
 public: true